navapbc/template-application-nextjs/docs/decisions/app/0005-server-rendering.md

 1. The selected option should represent what we consider the preferred approach for the types of websites we're typically building with Next.js: authenticated, personalized web applications (claimant portals, compare tools, case management systems, etc).
 2. Reduce the need for third party dependencies or custom code, when a native option works just as well.
 3. A (reasonable) increase in cloud costs is acceptable if it results in a system that is more maintainable for software teams and the government in the long term.
-4. Developer experience should not come at the expense of end user experience.
+4. Prioritize end user experience above developer experience.

 ## Decision Outcome